alexporrello/DesktopPublisherAssistant/README.md

 When a user opens Desktop Publisher Assistant for the first time, it creates a folder in %APPDATA% called _Desktop Publisher Assistant_, to which all tickets are automatically saved.

 Ticket files are named automatically from the program's _Jira Ticket Summary_ text field.
-If a user attempts to save the ticket file but information has not yet been entered in the _Jira Ticket Summary_ text field, a dialog will prompt the user to fill out the _Jira Ticket Summary_ text field.
+If you try to save the ticket file but have not yet entered information in the _Jira Ticket Summary_ text field, a dialog will prompt you to fill out the _Jira Ticket Summary_ text field.

 #### Log Window